Refunds and Selling or Transferring Tags

 Each day one of the pass-through towns is designated as a meeting town for you and your riders.
 We will indicate on the support vehicle map the routes into the meeting towns that you may use to meet your riders and enjoy the hospitality of the local residents.

-If you have vehicle pass and are bringing a self-contained motor home, you need to be aware that most of campgrounds will not be equipped with electrical or water hook-ups.
+If you have an RV pass and are bringing a self-contained motor home, you need to be aware that most campgrounds on RAGBRAI will not be equipped with electrical or water hook-ups.
+Please don’t expect the towns to provide a place to fill your water tanks.
 All overnight communities will, however, have a designated dumping station in or near town.
+The total vehicle length (including the truck length if pulling a camper) should not exceed 50 feet.
+Campgrounds are not laid out to accommodate larger rigs.
 Additionally if you will be operating a generator in the campgrounds, please be courteous of your fellow tent campers.

 RAGBRAI participants are assured a wide selection of food from which to choose during the week.
 Food vendors and other types of vendors will be everywhere along the route.
 RAGBRAI does not make any decisions about what the vendors may offer to sell to participants, nor does RAGBRAI receive any funds from vendor fees.
 The vendor must have an Iowa Sales Tax Permit if they are a for-profit business.
 If they are selling food, the vendor must obtain an Iowa Retail Food Establishment License, which requires an inspection.